|Lobby Hours||7 a.m. to 11 p.m.|

 Jail Services & Info on Adults in Custody

-Resources and forms for helping those with mental illness get the assistance they need.
+Resources and forms to help adults in custody with mental illness get the help they need.

 Providing timely and reliable information regarding offenders.

 Normally, those lodged in the Clackamas County Jail will appear in Clackamas County Circuit Court via video arraignment at 3 p.m. and those not lodged in the jail and ordered to appear in front of a judge will have arraignments at 1:30 pm.27986